 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number tells the user, under the least efficient conditions, how well the filter is designed to contain contaminants.

-To help explain the scale of this system, these are some usual MERV ratings and how they relate to efficiencies.
-This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.
+To help explain the scale of this system, these are some usual MERV ratings and how they correspond to efficiencies.
+This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.